LS3 crate engine

 For 2010, Chevy also created a detuned version of the engine which they designated with the L99 engine code.
 Chevy only used the L99 inside the Camaro SS from 2010–2015 when equipped with an automatic transmission.
 The manual transmission Camaro SS from 2010–2015 used the standard LS3.
 From 2014–2017, the Chevrolet SS also came with the LS3.

-The Holden LS3 Vehicles
+Use in Holden Vehicles

 In addition, Chevrolet’s subsidiary Holden also used the LS3 inside a few models from 2009–2017.
 From 2009–2013, they put it inside the high performance HSV E-Series to replace the LS2, and from 2015–2017 the VF-series Commodore used it.
 The Chevrolet SS was a stateside version of the Commodore (VF).
 Additionally, Vauxhall used a version of the LS3 in their VXR8 GTS from 2009–2013.
 The VXR8 GTS was a rebadged HSV E-Series that Vauxhall sold in Britain.